torognes/inf9380/exam/compare-two-vcf-files.md

 want to look at, are the SNPs that are there in the subject, but not in the control.
 Make a python scripts that does this with an option to parallelize.

+You should write a python script that compare the two vcf files and store the difference in a third vcf.
+* Create a serial code
+* Create a parallel code
+* report the overall time (both ``real`` and ``user`` time) for each